-Participating providers in the carrier's network know which services require prior authorization and will obtain the prior authorization when required.
-Participating providers have detailed information regarding the carrier's managed care guidelines procedures and are responsible for assuring that those requirements are met.
+Participating providers in Anthem's network know which services require precertification and will obtain the precertification when required.
+Participating providers have detailed information regarding Anthem's managed care guidelines procedures and are responsible for assuring that those requirements are met.

-Covered persons in a POS Plan who are using an out-of-network provider should advise that provider to contact the carrier for information on obtaining prior authorization.
-A penalty of 20% of the cost of the service or \$500, whichever is less, will be imposed for failure to obtain prior authorization for an out-of-network service where it is required.
+Covered persons who use an out-of-network provider should advise that provider to contact Quantum Health or Anthem BCBS, as appliable, for information on obtaining precertification.
+A penalty of 20% of the cost of the service or \$500, whichever is less, will be imposed for failure to obtain precertification for an out-of-network service where it is required.

-Note: The covered person will be financially responsible for the cost of obtaining services and/or care in settings that are not covered under the Medical Benefit Plan if the carrier makes an adverse determination that such services are not medically necessary or are EXPERIMENTAL OR INVESTIGATIONAL.
+Note: The covered person will be financially responsible for the cost of obtaining services and/or care in settings that are not covered under the Medical Benefit Plan if Quantum Health or Anthem BCBS makes an adverse determination that such services are not medically necessary or are EXPERIMENTAL OR INVESTIGATIONAL.